Hong Kong profile

 - Commercial Radio - operates CR1, CR2 networks in Cantonese and mediumwave (AM) station AM 864

-- Metro Broadcast - operates Metro Showbiz, Metro Finance and English-language Metro Plus
+- Metro Broadcast - operates Metro Info, Metro Finance and English-language Metro Plus